 They also contribute to the healthy functioning of the nervous system and maintain an immune barrier against bacterial and viral infections, tumors, and other cell defects.

-Indeed, some polysaccharides – like the beta-glucans found in many types of mushrooms – have been demonstrated as effective in combating cancer cells.
+Indeed, some polysaccharides – like the beta-glucans found in many types of mushrooms – have been studied for their ability to combat cancer cells.

 Tripertenes are a class of compounds that come in a dizzying number of forms – at least 5,000 to our current scientific knowledge.
 The ones present in many medicinal mushroom species are particularly fascinating, as they contribute to many areas of our health.

-For example, mushroom triterpenes can accelerate the healing of wounds and inflammation, both externally and within internal organs, while also benefiting the health and stability of the immune system.
+For example, mushroom triterpenes may accelerate the healing of wounds and inflammation, both externally and within internal organs, while also benefiting the health and stability of the immune system.